Supervisor FAQs

 How will projects will be selected?

-Projects will be reviewed by one of the three research theme panels.
+Projects will be reviewed by one of the four research theme panels.
 Each selection panel will consist of the Theme Lead and will include membership from all four universities.
 Where conflicts of interest are declared, the panel member will abstain from scoring.
-Declarations are required where the panel member is part of the project supervisory team or has a close involvement in that research team.
+Declarations are required where the panel member is part of the project supervisory team or has a close involvement in that research group.

-The final scores and recommendations from the three research theme panels will be combined to provide overall rankings for consideration by the Management Board.
-The Director will chair and overview the process, including removal of scoring biases using a standardisation process.
+The final scores from the four research theme panels will be combined to provide overall rankings for consideration by the Management Board.
+The Director will chair and overview the process, including the removal of scoring biases using a standardisation process.

-Project selection will be made based on scientific and training excellence in addition to its alignment with the strategic priorities of the DTP.
-All projects will be scored against the following criteria.
-Supervisors are strongly advised to take note of these criteria and consider them in preparing project applicationsas the scoring will act as an indicative guide for discussions by the Management Board.wing criteria.
-Supervisors are strongly advised to take note of these criteria and consider them in preparing project applications as the scoring will act as an indicative guide for discussions by the Management Board.
+Project selection will be made based on scientific and training excellence in addition to its alignment with the strategic priorities of the DLA.
+All projects will be scored against the criteria below.
+Supervisors are strongly advised to take note of these criteria and consider them in preparing project applicationsas the scoring will act as an indicative guide for discussions by the Management Board.

 Evidence of high-quality doctoral training (weighting 0.5)